Advanced Cognitive Assessment

 How were the norms established?

-ACIS norms were established through a rigorous norming study with over 2,800 participants.
+ACIS norms were established through a rigorous norming study with 2,278 participants.
 The normative sample was carefully analyzed to ensure appropriate representation.
 Statistical procedures including item analysis, reliability testing, and factor analysis were applied to calibrate scoring tables.
 The norms are continuously refined as more data is collected to improve accuracy and representativeness.

 What score range does ACIS measure?

-No. High-IQ societies like Mensa require scores from approved, proctored assessments administered by qualified professionals.
+No. High-IQ societies require scores from approved, proctored assessments administered by qualified professionals.
 ACIS is a self-administered online test and therefore cannot be used for official membership applications.
 However, ACIS can give you a reliable indication of whether pursuing official testing might be worthwhile.

 Is my data stored or shared?